MubinMuhammad/Zinc/README.md

 Note:
   You have to give the parameters after function call.

-  You neigther have to put <> brackets nor commas when when <r,g,b> or <x,y> is specified.
+  You neigther have to put <> brackets nor commas when <r,g,b> or <x,y> is specified.
 Just put values and spaces between the parameters.
     Example: 124 23 53 (r,g,b example)
              425 645   (x,y example).
+  Lastly we use factors instead of percentages.
+As it's more accurate.
+Factors range from 0.0 to 1.0

 Options:
+  --version                                    check the version of zinc.
+  --help                                       show this help message.
   --gray                                       turn an image gray.

-  --gray-correc                as humans don't perceive colors equally
-                               so, it is a more accurate version of gray.

-  --gray-lumin                 turn the image gray with luminosity.
+  --gray-lumin                                 turn the image gray with rgb values that fits human eyes.
   --gray-light                                 turn the image gray with min,max values.
   --tint <r,g,b>                               tint the image with the <r,g,b> values.

-  --brightness <percentage>    change the brightness depending on the
+  --brightness <factor>                        change the brightness depending on the percentage.
-                               percentage.
+  --invert                                     invert the colors of the image.
+  --cropwctr <x1,y1> <x2,y2> <r,g,b>           crop the image without changing the resolution. x1,y1 = top left coordinate. x2,y2 = bottom right coordinate. r,g,b = color for the uncropped areas.
+  --cropctr <x1,y1> <x2,y2>                    crop the image and change the resolution. x1,y1 = top left coordinate. x2,y2 = bottom right coordinate.
   more soon...

 Short forms:
+  --version        ->     -v
+  --help           ->     -h
   --gray           ->     -g
-  --gray-correc    ->     -gc
-  --gray-lumin     ->     -glu
+  --gray-lumin     ->     -gl
   --gray-light     ->     -gli
   --tint           ->     -ti
   --brightness     ->     -br
+  --invert         ->     -in
+  --cropwctr       ->     -cwctr
+  --cropctr        ->     -cctr
   more soon...
 ```